The man who does not read good books has no advantage over the man who can't read them. by Mark Twain

 Videos: Our video collection has DVD and VHS selections.
 The collection includes family and children's videos, as well as useful "how by to" videos.

 Audio Books: Books on Tape and Audio CD include romance, comedy, and mystery.
 We have them in Adult and Juvenile levels.

-The Goddard Public Library Board meets at 8:00 PM the 2nd Tuesday of each month at the Library.
+The Goddard Public Library Board meets on the second Monday of each month at 7p.m.